 Daniel Nava, LAA (ESPN .6%/Yahoo 1%/CBS 3%): Nava doesn’t offer in the power or speed department anymore, but he could accumulate enough counting stats if he is to bat in front of Mike Trout, Albert Pujols, and Kole Calhoun on a regular basis.
 He is probably best served as a short-term injury solution as you’d have to think that the Angels will address their weakness in left-field at some point via trade.

 Reymond Fuentes, KC (ESPN .2%/Yahoo 0%/CBS 1%): Fuentes may appear to be another short-term solution, however he could maintain a stolen base threat off the bench similar to his predecessor Jarrod Dyson.
 Not to mention, while Dyson is expected back soon, oblique injuries can sometimes linger which could potentially open the door right back for Fuentes.

 Justin is the co-host on The Sleeper and The Bust Podcast and writes for Rotographs covering the Roto Riteup as well as random topics that float into his juvenile brain.
-In addition to his work at Rotographs, Justin is the lead fantasy writer/analyst and co-owner for FriendswithFantasyBenefits.com, owner of The Great Fantasy Baseball Invitational, writes for Fantasy Alarm, and can be heard on the FNTSY Sports Radio Network Sundays from 2-4pm EST. He is also a certified addiction treatment counselor.
+In addition to his work at Rotographs, Justin is the lead fantasy writer/analyst and co-owner for FriendswithFantasyBenefits.com, owner of The Great Fantasy Baseball Invitational, and a fantasy football and baseball writer for Fantasy Alarm.
+He is also a certified addiction treatment counselor.
 Follow Justin on Twitter @JustinMasonFWFB.